Jean's Bible Study Topics of the New Testament

 Mat 14,26-33

-· (206i) Salvation Ø God makes promises on His terms Ø Conditions to promises Ø Conditions to doing the works of Jesus -- It was a great thing Peter did, leaving the false security of the boat believing that it was safer with Jesus at the time than with the failing boat, though He offered no vessel of security except faith itself.
-Faith made a better boat than that old wooden bucket, but when Peter's faith failed it wasn't any better than his boat that failed them.
-Although it was noble of Peter to go out to Jesus during a terrible storm, spiritual principles cannot be broken, not even for nobility.
-God operates through faith -- period.
-You quit believing God, you sink.
-His spiritual principles are like the laws of gravity; don't transgress them.
-But Peter had something greater than his faith in Jesus; he had Jesus Himself to rely on, and so do we when we realize that what we believe is actually true!
+(206i) Salvation >> God makes promises on His terms >> Conditions to promises >> Conditions to doing the works of Jesus -- It was a great thing Peter did, leaving the false security of the boat, believing it was safer with Jesus.
+Jesus offered no vessel of security except faith, which made a better vessel than that old wooden bucket; but when Peter's faith failed, Jesus wasn't any better an alternative than the boat.
+Although it was noble of Peter, spiritual principles cannot be violated, not even for nobility's sake.
+God operates by faith alone, not by good intensions.
+We quit believing God, we sink.
+Spiritual principles are like the laws of gravity that pulled Peter into the water, but Peter had something greater than faith in Jesus; he had Jesus Himself, and so do we when we realize our beliefs are actually true!
+See also: Peter's faith; Mat 14,26-32; 232e

 Mat 14,26-32